 A.10 - GOING FURTHER...

-This chapter describes some special AX3000 operating parameters.
-Usually the default values are suitable, but occasionally these parameters will have to be modified.
+This chapter describes special AX3000 operating parameters.
+Usually the default values are suitable.

-All these parameters are listed in a specific dialog box in menu [Configuration]→[Advanced]→[Tunings]:
+All these parameters are located in a specific dialog box in menu [Configuration] [Advanced] [Tunings].
+This dialog box varies depending on the AX3000 model.